Bandeapart1964/PuppyGit/README.md

 ## Author
 PuppyGit made by Bandeapart1964 of catpuppyapp

-### If you like this app, please Star this project and share it to your friends who they need.
+### If you like this app, please Star this project and share it to your friends who they need. and consider donate if you want.

-### I am an indie developer, need Your Support Very!: <a href=https://www.patreon.com/c/catpuppyapp>My Patreon</a>
+### I am an indie developer, need Your Support very!: <a href=https://www.patreon.com/c/catpuppyapp>Donate</a>

 ## Demo Video:
 <a href=https://www.patreon.com/posts/puppygit-is-git-114679516>Clone A Repo</a> <br>